 Enabling Research in Evolutionary Biology

-This module is taught by Alexis in Karlsruhe with the occasional help of his PostDocs and PhD students from the Heidelberg Institute for Theoretical Studies.
+Bioinformatics courses are taught by Alexis in Karlsruhe with the occasional help of his PostDocs and PhD students from the Heidelberg Institute for Theoretical Studies.
 See here for contact details.

 Please contact Alexis to obtain access to the course slides.